dawsonjon/FPGA-TX/README.rst

 ..

-Connect the Ethernet port to ATLYS, using a crossed over Ethernet cable (which comes with the development kit).
+Connect the Ethernet port to ATLYS, using a crossed over Ethernet cable.

 Using the script, configure Ethernet port with IP address 192.168.1.0 and subnet mask 255.255.255.0.
 Turn off TCP Window Scaling and TCP time stamps::